 Marieke Gouda with Apricot Preserves

-Juusto-what?
-Juustoleipa, of course!
-This traditional Scandinavian “bread cheese” is one of the best-kept secrets of the cheese world.
-When warmed slightly, this cheese transforms from squeaky and buttery to soft and caramelized.
+Known as juustoleipa in Scandinavia, this traditional cheese is also one of the best-kept secrets of the cheese world.
+When warmed slightly, bread cheese transforms from squeaky and buttery to soft and caramelized.
 Our friends at Carr Valley Cheese Co. say it’s reminiscent of the French toast you had growing up, but extra cheesy and sweet.
 When topped with strawberry-rhubarb jam, each bite transports you to the sun-soaked fields of a summer’s day in the Finnish countryside.
 If sweet, fruity, and tangy is your, ahem, jam, then this pairing is right for you.

 Roth’s Buttermilk Blue® Cheese with Honey